 Top Marginal Tax Rates in Canada

-There are 8 provinces with a top marginal tax rate exceeding 50%.
-This differs from the average tax rate, which is always lower than the marginal tax rate.
+The table below is sorted using the marginal tax rate for other income.
+The marginal tax rate differs from the average tax rate, which is always lower than the marginal tax rate.
 The marginal tax rate is the rate of tax on the next dollar of income.
 The average tax rate is total income tax divided by total income.

 The table also shows the average tax rate for a taxpayer earning $100,000 of "other income", determined using the Canadian Tax and RRSP Savings Calculator.

-Top rates for capital gains are 50% of the top rates for "other income", which includes interest, foreign dividends, employment income, etc. The tax rates above do not include CPP or EI costs.
+Other income includes interest, foreign dividends, employment income, etc. The tax rates above do not include CPP or EI costs.
 Ontario Health Premium is included, as are Quebec health premiums.
 NT and NU include refundable cost of living credits.

 Revised: August 16, 2022

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca